If you’ve been on the planet for a fair amount of time like I have, then you’ve likely experienced some injuries along the way.

 There were movements that I wouldn’t attempt because I was worried that I’d hurt it again.
 And there were movements that really aggravated it such as muscle-ups, push ups (those especially sucked), and even just holding the top position on the rings.

-It wasn’t until this year (2012, and now 5 years after my surgery!) that I’ve felt that my shoulder is the strongest it’s ever been.
+It wasn’t until 2012 (5 years after my surgery!) that I’ve felt that my shoulder is the strongest it’s ever been.
 That goes for my flexibility as well.

 You can see how poor my range of motion was in my shoulder by looking at video of me even just last year doing handstands!